What is Military DUI?

 While military members face more punishments for a DUI than regular civilians, they can still be eligible to enroll in diversion programs, such as the military diversion program, to give them a second chance.

 Attorney Ross Howell Sobel understands that servicemen and veterans, who are alleged to have committed a DUI crime, deserve proper legal representation in fighting DUI charges.
-With experience in handling complex DUI cases for residents of San Fernando Valley and Los Angeles, Attorney Ross Howell is ready to evaluate your case and help you through this difficult time.
+With experience in handling complex DUI cases for residents of Los Angeles County and Los Angeles, Attorney Ross Howell is ready to evaluate your case and help you through this difficult time.

 Call The Law Offices of Ross Howell Sobel at 818-582-2350 today!